querqy/chorus/katas/000_setting_up_chorus.md

 Wait a while, because you'll be downloading and building quite a few images!
 You may think it's frozen at various points, but go for a walk and come back and it'll be up and running.

 Now we need to load our product data into Chorus.
 Open a second terminal window, so you can see how as you work with Chorus how the various system respond.

 Firstly, we're using SolrCloud, so this means a few more steps to set up our _ecommerce_ collection, because we are using the management APIs to set up a new collection.
-We're also making sure we start with security baked in from the beginning, so run these steps:
+We're also making sure we start with security baked in from the beginning.
+Trust me, this is the right way to do it!
+Run these steps:

 ```
 docker cp ./solr/security.json solr1:/security.json